 Protection of Safeguards Information for Construction (IP 81505)

+Radioactive Waste Treatment, and Effluent and Environmental Monitoring (IP 84750)

+Material Control and Accounting at Decommissioning Reactors (IP 85103)

+Solid Radioactive Waste Management and Transportation of Radioactive Materials (IP 86750)

+10 CFR Part 37 Materials Security Programs (IP 87137)

-The NRC developed guidance to give the inspector an acceptable approach to verifying inspection requirements.
+The NRC developed guidance to give the inspector(s) an acceptable approach to verifying inspection requirements.
 Inspector(s) should not view the recommended actions contained in the guidance section as mandatory but rather as an acceptable method for evaluating licensee programs that provides high assurance that the licensees are meeting NRC regulatory requirements within the security program area undergoing inspection.
 Should questions arise about procedural requirements or guidance, inspectors should consult with regional management or the appropriate Office of Nuclear Security and Incident Response representative for clarification.

 02.02 These requirements represent the minimum inspection activity to be conducted at each reactor site at the frequencies shown in each inspectable area attachment.